 The mosque was once one of ten in the city during the Moorish period.
 Today, it operates as a museum where you can learn about the history of this building in particular and of the contrasting cultures that Toledo has been home to.

 Full-priced entry into the Mezquita del Cristo de la Luz is €3 per person, however, entry is included if you purchase the Toledo tourist bracelet.
-This includes multiple entries to seven of Toledo’s most iconic sites – including this one.
+This includes multiple entries to seven of the city’s most iconic sites – including this one and many of the best things to do in Toledo.

 Alcázar de Toledo